J4Numbers/jp-en-flash-conversion/README.md

 # JP - EN flash card conversions

-A project to help with converting to and from Japanese to English with the use of a flash cart-like interface on a website.
+A project to help with converting to and from Japanese to English with the use of a flash card-like interface on a website.

 This project will hold an increasing set of flash cards for